Mentoring scheme for a new/newish POC comedy writer – open for applications

 Don’t worry about formatting or fonts.
 Just lay out your script however you normally do it.

 Please put the words ‘mentoring 2019′ in the email title.
 Just makes it easier for me to find everything.

 A word about plays, because I got quite a lot of those on each cycle.
 I will read them all of course, but they’re not usually my favourite kind of sample, because they keep meandering into drama.
-There might be some humour along the way but the payoff always seems to be serious rather than comic, so if I ask myself “is this a piece of comedy writing, or is it really drama?” plays are often borderline cases.
+There might be some humour along the way, but the overall intent always seems to be serious rather than comic.
+So if I ask myself “is this a piece of comedy writing, or is it really drama?” plays are often borderline cases.
 Having said all that; if your play is my favourite thing I read, I’ll be in touch.
 I’m well aware that Chewing Gum and Fleabag started life in the theatre.